The benefits of outsourcing CX and IT in India

 The Indian government continues to actively foster an environment that supports the outsourcing industry's continued growth across the country, including providing tax exemptions and duty free exports to businesses.
 Its efforts also include a program called Digital India that is entirely devoted to providing IT infrastructure and resources to all citizens, with the goal of transforming the country into a knowledge economy.

 Though oftentimes focused around large urban centers, outsourcing to India also benefits underserved rural communities, as well as smaller cities such as Noida, near Delhi, says White.
 "The government has put all this money into setting up large-scale rural call centers.
-It's a testament to their vision of trying to help people, not just cluster them together in Mumbai and Punnai," White says.
+It's a testament to their vision of trying to help people, not just cluster them together in Mumbai," White says.

 A growing entrepreneurial culture

-The Indian entrepreneurial spirit is growing with the establishment of government programs and organizations like 10,000 Startups, which has the goal of creating 10,000 new businesses in the city by 2024.
+The Indian entrepreneurial spirit is growing with the establishment of government programs and organizations like 10,000 Startups, which has the goal of creating 10,000 new businesses in the country by 2024.
+The initiative began in Bengaluru (Bangalore), which has become a center for innovation and technical ability.

-In fact, the World Economic Forum named Bengaluru (Bangalore) the world's most dynamic city in 2017, based on factors including innovation and technology.
-Moreover, Walmart's $16-billion acquisition of Flipkart, an Indian e-commerce platform located there, represents an exciting milestone for the city's start-up scene.
+In fact, the World Economic Forum recently named Bengaluru the world's most dynamic city, based on factors including innovation and technology.
+Moreover, Walmart's $16-billion acquisition of Flipkart, an Indian e-commerce platform located in the city, represents an exciting milestone for the local start-up scene.

 Language, culture and stability

-Home to an incredibly diverse and vibrant spiritual culture, India has long integrated influences from around the world.
-From tropical jungles to some of the highest mountains in the world, its geographic diversity mirrors its economic and political diversity.
-Well-known for having the world's largest democracy, Blake says "India also has a stable government, which lessens the risk of unrest disrupting international work."
+Home to an incredibly diverse and vibrant culture, India has long integrated influences from around the world.
+From tropical jungles to some of the tallest mountains in the world, its geographic diversity mirrors its economic and political diversity.
+Well-known for having the world's largest democracy, Morgan says "India also has a stable government, which lessens the risk of unrest disrupting international work."

 With digital transformation gaining momentum as a top business priority for companies around the world, there will be a sustained and growing need for IT talent to build, deliver and support the coveted next-gen services and solutions.
 Through decades of investment in its people and infrastructure, India is well-positioned to meet and exceed these needs today and well into the future, making the country a great outsourcing location.